Examples for giving negative feedback to your manager

 Ask more questions

-They call Socrates a genius for a reason: He seemed to steer conversations without using affirmative statements.
+They call Socrates a genius because he seemed to steer conversations without using affirmative statements.
 Were his questions a little pedantic sometimes?
 Maybe, but he knew constructive ways to get people thinking.

 When asking questions, remember to: